 Eligibility.
-Disabled to the extent that no longer able to perform duties of a policeman.
+Disabled to the extent that no longer able to perform the duties of a police officer prior to being eligible for age & service retirement.

 Amount.
-Same as age & service retirement.
+Same as age & service retirement assuming 20 years of service.

-Member's Death While Active, Or In Deferred Status, Or Retired
+Member's Death While Active, Or in Deferred Status, Or Retired.